 From car crashes to tripping hazards, there are countless ways to suffer an injury in Johnstown by no fault of your own.
 If another person caused your injuries, you might have viable grounds for a personal injury lawsuit.

 A Johnstown personal injury lawyer could be a valuable resource in your quest for compensation.
-Once retained, a seasoned attorney could evaluate your case and guide you through the process.
+Once retained, a seasoned personal injury attorney could evaluate your case and guide you through the process.

 Some injuries—no matter how severe—will never lead to a viable injury claim.
 To recover compensation on behalf of an injured civil plaintiff, a Johnstown personal injury attorney must be able to establish that the defendant was negligent in causing the plaintiff’s injuries.
 To establish legal negligence, a plaintiff must demonstrate these four elements: